 2. Plywood Grades

 Looking for the best plywood for furniture pieces?
 Look out for plywood types and grades.
-Plywood sheets often come with grades that can determine their quality and appearance.
+Waterproof plywood sheets often come with grades that can determine their quality and appearance.
 These grades and qualities also play a major role in determining plywood prices.

 - A-grade: The best plywood for furniture pieces and cabinets, A-grade plywood has a smooth and sanded surface with minor defects.
 These qualities will reflect in the plywood prices.